 - Runners may not use headphones on Legs 8 through 32.
 These include all legs on CA State Route 89 (Legs 9, 10, 12, 13, 14, 15, and 16) and all legs run in the dusk and in the night time.

 - Runners are required to wear bright orange or yellow vests with reflective materials from 6 p.m. to 6 a.m.
 Class 2 safety garments put another way.
 Runners are highly encouraged to wear these vests at all times.

 - Runners are required to wear flashing lights from 6 p.m. to 6 a.m.
 Runners must wear at least one flashing light on the front and one on the back.

 - Runners must comply with special rules for the legs along CA State Route 89 (Legs 9, 10, 12, 13, 14, 15, and 16).
 They include the following.
 Runners are required to wear bright orange or yellow vests with reflective materials and runners are required to wear flashing lights regardless of whether they are running these legs in the day, dusk or night.

-- Runners will comply with instructions given by race staff and exchange point volunteers to wear reflective vests and flashing lights and to stay off of certain roadways that act as entrances to people's homes and neighborhoods.
+- Runners will comply with instructions given by race staff and exchange point volunteers, including to wear reflective vests and flashing lights and to stay off of certain roadways that act as entrances to people's homes and neighborhoods.

 - Everyone must be quiet in designated quiet zones and otherwise respectful of property owners along the course.